 The Chapmans live in Franklin, Tennessee.

 Steven is known for using his platform as a Christian music artist to help others, and Show Hope is a natural way of living out the faith he has so eloquently put to song.
-He has coauthored two books with Scotty Smith and three children’s books about adoption with Mary Beth, as well as written a modern fairytale called Cinderella: The Love of a Daddy and His Princess.
+He has coauthored two books with Scotty Smith and three children’s books about adoption with Mary Beth.
+In 2017, Steven released his book, “Between Heaven and the Real World.”

-Senior Director of OperationsSee Bio
+Senior Director of Advancement/OperationsSee Bio

-Senior Director of ProgramsSee Bio
+Director of FinanceSee Bio

 Director of ProgramsSee Bio

-Director of CommunicationsSee Bio
+Director of Advancement/DevelopmentSee Bio